SanaMahmoodd/Travel-App/README.md

 - **Ensure your Node.js version is v20.12.2** to avoid compatibility issues.
 - The `.env` file should be kept private and not included in any public repositories.
 - API keys are required to run the app; sign up on the respective API provider websites to get them.
+- **Ensure Run** `npm run build`to create the dist folder, then `npm run dev` for development, and `npm run start` to run both webpack and Express with hot reloading.

-Enjoy exploring the world with the Travel App! 🌍✨
+Enjoy exploring the world with the Travel App 🌍✨!

----# Travel-App
+---
+by sana saleh